 Turban Squash Recipe

-The possibilities are endless.
+The possibilities when cooking squash are endless.
 They are quite versatile and delicious in soups and stews, roasted, boiled, canned, and especially stuffed with a savory filling.

 What you need